eason329/WisNode-Arduino-Library/README.md

 If the log does not display properly, it can be resolved by restarting the board.

+## Note

+This version of library added support for single-channel gateway (e.g. Dragino LG01-N).
+Please note that this type of gateway is NOT SUITABLE for LoRaWAN!

 ## Contact us

 If you have any questions, welcome to the forum.